top of page

 LONG COVID RECOVERY

 March 2020, and life took a drastic turn.
 Expeditions, dreams, ambitions and even the most basic of routines were torn apart by Long-Covid-CFS.
-Three years on and counting I still find myself unable to engage in even a normal day of activity: to run at all is no longer possible, let alone the ultramarathons of my past.
+Four years on and counting I found myself unable to engage in even a normal day of activity: to run at all was no longer possible, let alone the ultramarathons of my past.

-Thankfully now past the stage of a perpetual living hell, I hope to resurrect this website.
-For now I aim to report the smaller challenges and ‘expeditions’ of continuing to negotiate the dynamics of this far more cut-throat game, and, ever so gradually, seek to regain what before I took as baseline.
+Now past the five year mark strength begins to return, and I hope to resurrect this website: smaller challenges and ‘expeditions’ of continuing to negotiate the dynamics of this far more cut-throat game, and, ever so gradually, a seeking to regain what before I took as baseline.
 And one, day, hopefully not too many years in the future, one might find tales of expedition and big adventure here once again!

 cambridge-logo-black-transparent.pnf.png